Zehong-Wang/Zehong-Wang.github.io/_pages/about.md

 I am a first year Ph.D. student (2023 Fall - Now) in Computer Science and Engineering at [University of Notre Dame](https://www.nd.edu/).
 I am supervised by [Prof. Yanfang (Fanny) Ye](http://yes-lab.org/) and [Prof. Chuxu Zhang](https://chuxuzhang.github.io/).
 In general, my research interest lies on machine learning and data mining, aiming to create effective, efficient, and generalizable machine learning models for graphs.
 Recently, I focus on enhancing model generalization via data-centric approaches.
 Also, I enjoy doing research in handling real-world problems, e.g., healthcare and social analysis.

-<b>To Friends</b>: I thoroughly enjoy engaging in conversations with friends and colleagues.
+<b>To Friends</b>: I enjoy engaging in conversations with friends and colleagues.
 Please feel free to reach out via email if you're interested in our research, potential collaborations, or just wish to chat :) I am open to scheduling discussions at least twice a week.

 News